Lucas-Ribeiro-Lima/GithubDocker/README.md

     container_name: duplicati
     environment:
       - PUID=0 #there is some services with folders acessible only by root
-      - PGID=0 #there is some services with folder acessible only by root
+      - PGID=0 #there is some services with folders acessible only by root
       - TZ=Brazil
     volumes:
       - /GithubDocker/containers/duplicati/config:/config